 Step 1: Add and grant access to users

-Step 3: Configure language settings
+Step 4: Configure the language setting

-- The default content language is used as the default language for a new content item.
-The value can be any language that is selected in the list of available content languages.
+- New content items have the default content language as the default setting.
+You can change the language to anything in the list of available content languages.

-Step 4: Configure approvals
+Step 5: Configure approvals

-Step 5: Manage upload size limits
+Step 6: Manage upload size limits

 - You can also set different limits for images, videos, and document files.
 The cumulative limit for these individually set limit should still be 250 MB or lower.

-Step 6: Control your hub's security settings
+Step 8: Control your subscription's security settings

 - If your public site requires authentication, you can enable authentication to access some or all content in the delivery environment (CDN).

-Step 8: Enable version control
+Step 9: Enable version control

-Step 9: Add custom domains
+Step 10: Add custom domains

-Step 10: Monitor your hub's data usage
+Step 11: Monitor your subscriptions' data usage

-Step 11: Create and manage webhooks
+Step 12: Create and manage webhooks

-- Webhooks are user-defined HTTP callbacks that can use an event on a website or app to trigger a different event on a different website or app.
-Administrators can create webhooks for your hub that send a POST request to a URL containing JSON for selected authoring events such as creations, updates, and deletions.
+Only administrators can create and manage webhooks in your subscription.
+You can access webhooks from the Developer > Webhooks page.
+Webhooks are user-defined HTTP callbacks that can use an event on a website or app to trigger another event from another website or app.
+Administrators can create webhooks for your subscription that send a POST request to a URL containing JSON for selected authoring events such as creations, updates, and deletions.